HKang42/HKang42.github.io/_posts/2020-03-05-COVID-19 Visualization Project.md

 But this interpretation ignores 2 important things.
 One, it doesn't look at the story the graphs for mainland China portray.
 Two, it ignores the axis values.

-The graphs for mainland China show that amidst quarantine efforts, the virus' spread began to level off around 80,000 cases.
+The graphs for mainland China show that the virus' spread began to level off around 80,000 cases.
 The number of deaths follorwed a similar trend.
 While the number of recoveries is still increasing.
-Since COVID-19 only began to spread abroad after it had infected China, we should expect that the worldwide graphs will mirror China's BUT with a time delay.
+The reason why the number of cases leveled off can't be 100% determined, but I suspect it's due to China's quarantine efforts.
+If this is true, and the world also follows quarantine efforts, then we should expect that the worldwide graphs will mirror China's graphs.
+The only difference would be a time delay since the virus has only just recently spread abroad.
+But right now, the worldwide graphs don't resemble the china graphs whatsoever.
+So what gives?

 Looking at the axis values, it's important to note that the total number of confirmed cases is quite small relative to the total number of cases and the worldwide population.